NOT ACCEPTING APPLICATIONS

-In its seventh iteration, the Alzheimer's Association® is pleased to announce the Part the Cloud Translational Research Funding initiative to increase the research efforts in Phase I and Phase II (Proof of Concept) clinical trials directed towards Alzheimer’s disease and related dementias internationally.
+In its eight iteration, the Alzheimer's Association® is pleased to announce the Part the Cloud Translational Research Funding initiative to increase the research efforts in Phase I and Phase II (Proof of Concept) clinical trials directed toward Alzheimer’s disease and related dementias internationally.

 There is no greater healthcare need than slowing or preventing Alzheimer’s disease.
 The vast increase in understanding of the neurobiology of AD in recent decades, from genetic factors to amyloid accumulation, tangle formation, cellular dysfunction and synaptic failure, has led to the identification of highly promising targets for new therapies.
 The process of developing candidate therapies is long and complex leading to the failure of many drug development programs.
 The steps from target identification to the clinic includes high-throughput screening, lead optimization, establishing target engagement in vitro and in vivo, assuring central nervous system penetration, animal toxicology and finally the three phases of human testing.
 The full process takes many years and substantial resources, and typically involves different groups of investigators at different stages.

 While many academic investigators and companies have successfully discovered candidate therapeutics, and have succeeded in the preclinical stages of development, moving into human testing can be a major stumbling block.
 Most government and nongovernment grant mechanisms support preclinical development or mid to latter clinical trials testing drug efficacy in humans, but there are few mechanisms for supporting the critical earlier human phase studies.
-At present, the National Institute on Aging supports many phases of preclinical AD drug development, including basic research on target identification, animal model testing of candidate therapeutics, preclinical toxicology and proof-of-concept studies in humans.
+At present, the National Institute on Aging supports AD drug development research, including basic research on target identification, animal model testing of candidate therapeutics, toxicology and proof-of-concept studies in humans.
 These latter human studies must be preceded by smaller, early phase studies but there are few appropriate funding mechanisms to fund the next step, Phase I trials in humans.
-Since its inception, Part the Cloud has enabled over $20 million in funding to more than twenty-three studies that advance diverse clinical targets into early human phase studies.

-This new grant mechanism aims to fill the gap in Alzheimer’s disease drug development by providing support for early phase studies of potential Alzheimer’s therapeutics or validation of biological markers of disease progression.
+This new grant mechanism aims to fill the gap in Alzheimer’s disease drug development by providing support for early phase studies of potential Alzheimer’s therapeutics; this can include validation of biological markers of disease progression in the context of evaluating a potential therapy.

 Funding and award period

-Each Part the Cloud Research grant is limited to $750,000 (direct and indirect costs) over two years.
-Requests in any given year may not exceed $500,000 (direct and indirect costs).
+We anticipate funding up to four (4) Part the Cloud Research Awards.
+Each grant is limited to $750,000 (direct and indirect costs) over two or three years.
 Indirect costs are capped at 10 percent (rent for laboratory/office space is expected to be covered by indirect costs paid to the institution).

 Deadlines and award dates

 Letters of Intent (LOI) must be received by 5 p.m.
-EST, July 12, 2018.
+EST, May 23, 2019.
 Letters of Intent will not be accepted after this date.
 No exceptions will be made.
-All LOIs must be submitted online through Proposal Central at http://proposalcentral.altum.com.
+All LOIs must be completed and submitted online through our interactive system Proposal Central at http://proposalcentral.com.
 (No hardcopies or emails will be accepted.)

 The full grant application consists of the following: